 - C-reactive protein is a potent indicator, not just of inflammation, but also of high blood sugar, antioxidant deficiency, thick blood, and overweight status, all important issues that contribute to arterial disease.
 An optimal blood level is under 0.8 mg/dL.

 - Homocysteine is an amino acid that is produced in your body by the normal breakdown of protein.
 However, if you’re deficient in the B vitamins folic acid, B-6, and B-12, which are needed for this breakdown, you can have a high homocysteine level.
 High homocysteine is dangerous because it can trigger arterial plaque and blood clot formation.
-Optimal level: less than 9 µmol/L.
+Optimal level: between 7 and 10 µmol/L.

 - Fibrinogen, a coagulation-regulating protein, is intimately involved in blood clotting and blood thickness (viscosity).
 Having too much fibrinogen can speed up the clotting process and make you more vulnerable to a cardiovascular event.
 Smoking raises fibrinogen dramatically; genetics, oral contraceptives, insulin resistance, and postmenopausal status are also factors that can elevate your fibrinogen level.
 Optimal level: 180 to 350 mg/dl.

 - Ferritin is a protein that acts as an iron carrier in the blood.
 Diagnostically, it serves as an indicator of iron stored in the body.
 Your body needs some ferritin to make hemoglobin, the red blood cell pigment that carries oxygen.
 And while too little could be an indicator of anemia, too much ferritin can promote inflammation, oxidation of cholesterol, and plaque.
 Optimal level: under 80 mg/L (women) and 90 mg/L (men).